 - Sunscreen is expensive in the Philippines!
 Pack your own to avoid overspending.

-Travel beauty essentials for the Philippines:
+Travel beauty essentials to pack for the Philippines:

 - Sunscreen and after-sun lotion